IPER Awards

 Criteria - Demonstrates excellence in leading IPE through at least 3 of the following 5 criteria:

-• Acting as an organizational champion for interprofessional education and inspiring others across Texas A&M Health to engage in IPE activities
+• Acting as an organizational champion for interprofessional education and inspiring others across Texas A&M Health and Texas A&M University to engage in IPE activities

-• Promoting collaborative practice among Texas A&M Health learners and in the local or regional community
+• Promoting collaborative practice among Texas A&M health professions learners and in the local or regional community

 • Serving as an exemplary role model of the IPEC Core Competencies